Doctor Who season 20: Guest stars

 Additional companions Jamie McCrimmon (Frazer Hines), Zoe Heriot (Wendy Padbury), Liz Shaw (Caroline John) and Mike Yates (Richard Franklin) make cameos throughout the special.

 David Banks makes his second of four appearances in the show in "The Five Doctors" as a Cyber-leader.

 Colin Baker, who was subsequently cast as the Sixth Doctor, made his first appearance in Doctor Who as Commander Maxil in the season's first serial, Arc of Infinity, becoming the first actor to appear in the programme prior to taking on the role of the Doctor.

 Returning villains

 Returning villains for the season are Omega (Arc of Infinity), The Black Guardian (Mawdryn Undead), (Terminus), (Enlightenment), Cybermen ("The Five Doctors") and The Mara (Snakedance).
 A lone Dalek and a lone Yeti appear briefly in "The Five Doctors".
-The Master (Doctor Who) is the main villain in ‘’The King’s Demons’’ and also appears in The Five Doctors.
+The Master is the main villain in ‘’The King’s Demons’’ and also appears in The Five Doctors.

+Development

+Multiple stories, including The Parasites by Bill Lyons, Way Down Yonder by Lesley Elizabeth Thomas, and an untitled storyline by Tanith Lee, were all scrapped from this season.
+Song of the Space Whale, by Pat Mills and John Wagner, was considered for this season after being previously scrapped from the series, though disagreements led to it being scrapped again.
+It would ultimately be entirely scrapped by 1985.